swagger-api/swagger-node/README.md

 See the (swagger website)[http://swagger.wordnik.com] or the (swagger-core wiki)[https://github.com/wordnik/swagger-core/wiki], which contains information about the swagger json spec.

+Also see source code and a (sample app here)[https://github.com/wordnik/swagger-node-express].

 ### Adding swagger to your express-based API

 Include swagger.js in your app and add express as the app handler: